 Pain and Suffering Awards Should Compensate Plaintiffs, Not Punitively Strip Defendants of Constitutional Protections.
-In recent years, there has been an explosion in the size of pain and suffering awards, and there is concern that such awards are being sought as a means to evade statutory and constitutional limits on excessive punitive damage awards.412 Given the lack of standards in determining fair compensation for something as amorphous as pain and suffering, it is imperative that judges properly instruct juries about the compensatory purpose these awards are meant to serve, making clear that they may not be used to punish a defendant or deter future bad conduct.
+In recent years, there has been an explosion in the size of pain and suffering awards, and there is concern that such awards are being sought as a means to evade statutory and constitutional limits on excessive punitive damage awards.
+Given the lack of standards in determining fair compensation for something as amorphous as pain and suffering, it is imperative that judges properly instruct juries about the compensatory purpose these awards are meant to serve, making clear that they may not be used to punish a defendant or deter future bad conduct.
 When a jury reaches an extraordinary compensatory damages award, both trial and appellate level judges should closely review the decision to ensure that it was not inflated due to the consideration of inappropriate evidence.
 This would include evidence based on a defendant's "fault" as contrasted with plaintiff's harm, and also prejudicial evidence.
 ALEC has developed a model "Full and Fair Noneconomic Damages Act" that would preclude the improper use of "guilt" evidence and enhance meaningful judicial review of pain and suffering awards.
-Ohio became the first state to adopt such legislation in 2005.413 pseudo "experts" has tainted tort litigation for decades.
+Ohio became the first state to adopt such legislation in 2005.
+413 litigation for decades.
 The more complex the science becomes, the more juries tend to be influenced by their personal likes and dislikes of expert witnesses, as opposed to the soundness of the testimony.
 Ten years ago, the U.S. Supreme Court in Daubert v.
-Merrell Dow Pharmaceuticals, Inc. told courts that it was their responsibility to act as gatekeepers to ensure that junk science stays out of the courtroom.414 The Daubert standard provides that, in determining reliability, the court must engage in a "preliminary assessment of whether the reasoning or methodology underlying the testimony is scientifically valid and of whether that reasoning or methodology properly can be applied to the facts at issue."415 There is evidence that following adoption of Daubert, judges more closely scrutinize the reliability of expert testimony and are more likely to hold pretrial hearings regarding admissibility of expert testimony.416 But at least twenty states have not adopted anything close to the Daubert principles.417 Even in courts in which Daubert governs, some judges are not effectively fulfilling their gatekeeper role.418 By adopting Daubert, taking their gatekeeper roles seriously and seeking competent, independent scientific experts, judges can better control their courts and properly return to plaintiffs in tort cases the fundamental burden of proving causation.
+Merrell Dow Pharmaceuticals, Inc. told courts that it was their responsibility to act as gatekeepers to ensure that junk science stays out of the courtroom.
+The Daubert standard provides that, in determining reliability, the court must engage in a "preliminary assessment of whether the reasoning or methodology underlying the testimony is scientifically valid and of whether that reasoning or methodology properly can be applied to the facts at issue."
+There is evidence that following adoption of Daubert, judges more closely scrutinize the reliability of expert testimony and are more likely to hold pretrial hearings regarding admissibility of expert testimony.
+He are testimony.

-Strengthen Rules to Preserve Sound Science.
-Junk science pushed by
+Strengthen Rules to Preserve Sound